cpempire/SparseQuadrature/README.md

 }
 ```

-It achieved dimension-independent convergence rates and faster convergence than Monte Carlo for high-dimensional integration problems, depending on the sparsity of the integrand.
+Depending on the sparsity of the integrand, it can achieve dimension-independent convergence rates and faster convergence than Monte Carlo for high-dimensional integration problems.

 <img src="images/sp-dimension.png" width="50%">
 <p>